 Australian food products receive a new look with country-of-origin label

-Food products from Australia don a new country-of-origin label in its packaging.
+Food products from Australia don a new country-of-origin label in their packaging.

 The label consists of a bar chart, descriptive text, and with or without the kangaroo.